 Some companies fail to respond to candidates at all, leaving them in the dark, unsure of whether their application was successful or not.
 It’s important to respect that candidates are taking the time to apply for a job at your company.
 Thus, they are displaying loyalty and interest towards your employer brand.
 Choosing to ignore this only adds negativity to your reputation and leaves the candidate feeling extreme dissatisfaction.

 They Want To Be ‘Kept On File’

 When you inform a candidate that you will keep their details on file, they want you to actually do so.
 You are offering to consider them for any future vacancies so it’s important that you do to preserve the trust between you both.
 By adding a candidate auto-discovery tool to your hiring process you can reconsider them for any new vacancies with immense ease.
 Not only are you sticking to what you said, you are helping your brand stand out from your competitors who might not have the ability to accurately reconsider their past candidates.

-Unsuccessful candidates often want to be reconsidered for vacancies, especially if they have developed a liking to your brand.
-Not only does it make them feel significant, you are taking away the job hunting from their side.
-Through all the time and effort you have committed to their hiring process, they will feel valued by you, creating a strong and loyal bond between you both.
+Unsuccessful candidates often want to be reconsidered for vacancies, especially if they have developed a liking for your brand.
+This will help them feel valued and create a strong and loyal bond between you both.